There are several power meters that will work on a SRAM MTB crankset:

 Spindle G: SRAM MTB DUB cranksets

-Please note, these power meters attach a sensor to the inside of the left crank arm.
+These power meters attach a sensor to the inside of the left crank arm.
 On some bikes, there is not enough room between the left crank arm and the chainstay for the sensor to clear the frame.
 Therefore, you should make sure you have at least 10 mm of clearance for Stages power meters.
 Also, please make sure that you don’t have a bottom bracket mounted rear brake (used on some aero and TT bikes).
 Please refer to the image below.

 Pros: Affordable, easy to install, don’t have to change crankset